Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - Threatened and endangered species information
 - Indigenous peoples and lands information
 - Human subjects research (IRB)
-- Personal Health information (HIPAA)
+- Personal health information (HIPAA)
+- Student education records (FERPA)

 ## Privacy and confidentiality
-Privacy relates to the individual or subject.
+Privacy relates to the rights of an individual or subject.

 Confidentiality relates to the actions of the researcher.

-## Ethics
+### Ethics

 - IRB and Ethical review
 - Safeguarding data and data destruction